Skip to main content

 Benefits of growing snake plants

-Other than adding to the aesthetic of your home, snake plants come with a couple added health benefits.
+Other than adding to the aesthetic of your home, snake plants come with a couple of added health benefits.
 They’re one of a selection of houseplants that can help filter the air in their environment (even at night!), changing small amounts of CO2 into oxygen.
 They also help improve the quality of your air by removing toxic pollutants like benzene, formaldehyde, trichloroethylene, and xylene.

 Many gardeners will choose to grow a houseplant collection based on which plants can remove toxins and filter air to get the ultimate benefit from their plants.
-Not every houseplant can filter toxic pollutants in your home, so if this is something you’re interested in, you can read more here!
+Not every houseplant can filter toxic pollutants in your home, so if this is something you’re interested in, you can read more here.
 Otherwise, snake plants make gorgeous accents for any home and any style, and you can mix and match varieties with ease.

 Kiera Baron